Kubernetes on AWS (EKS)

 Kubernetes Refresher

-Kubernetes (K8s) orchestrates containerized applications โ handling deployment, scaling, networking, and self-healing.
-This module is a refresher, not a deep dive.
-We'll cover core concepts and then demo them on AWS EKS.
+Kubernetes (K8s) orchestrates containerized applications — handling deployment, scaling, networking, and self-healing.
+This module is a refreshercovering cluster architecture, components, object properties, and hands-on demos on AWS EKS.

 | Azure | AWS | Notes |